Applications for Kingston’s Annual Grants 2023-2024 open 9am Monday 30 January 2023 and close midnight Thursday 30 March 2023.

 - Sporting applicants must be selected individually or as part of a team through a competitive process for the right to compete at State, National or International level

 - Engaging in an activity that is recognised by a relevant State/National/International professional body or institution, or engages with an established professional artist that has made a recognised and significant contribution to their practice.

 For more information please review the Guidelines(PDF, 551KB) or contact the Community Grants and Networks Officer on 1300 653 356 or email firstname.lastname@example.org.

 Individuals and community groups have the opportunity to apply for small grants at short notice, to help them deliver valuable services, programs, activities and events.

 Not-for-profit groups, schools or community organisations providing services within the City of Kingston and individuals who live in the City of Kingston.

 What can Quick Response Grants be used for?

-Community groups can apply to assist with the provision of a service, program or activity used by or of benefit to Kingston residents;
+Community groups can apply to assist with the provision of a service, program or activity used by or of benefit to Kingston residents and hall hire costs;

 Individuals can apply to assist them to participate in personal development activities including: